-Many of the cleaning chemicals on the market are extremely toxic and, if not handled properly, will negatively affect the short and long-term health of those who come into contact with it.
+Many of the cleaning chemicals on the market are incredibly toxic and, if not handled properly, will negatively affect the short and long-term health of those who come into contact with it.

-One of the most commonly used disinfectants is chlorine-based bleach, which can be extremely toxic. as well as release a significant volume of volatile organic compounds (VOCs) into the air, negatively impacting the indoor air quality, and negatively impacting the exercise performance of members.
+One of the most commonly used disinfectants is chlorine-based bleach, which can be extremely toxic, as well as release a significant volume of volatile organic compounds (VOCs) into the air, negatively impacting the indoor air quality, and negatively affecting the exercise performance of members.

-According to research conducted by Environmental Health Science & Research Bureau, Health Canada;
+According to research conducted by the Environmental Health Science & Research Bureau, Health Canada;

 Exposure to higher concentrations of air pollution was associated with higher resting blood pressure and lower ventilatory function.

 Green Cleaning Tips for Gym and Health Club Managers